momo4826/momo4826.github.io/_posts/C/2022-12-14-more-about-pointers.md

 tags: [pointers, course]
 excerpt:
 ---
+Pointers is an important and difficult part of C programming.
+If you're new to this concept, you can first read ["Basics About Pointers"](https://momo4826.github.io/2022/12/12/basics-about-pointers) before reading this article for better understanding.
 # Pointers to sophisticated types
 ## Pointers to Structs
 Pointers can be a part of structs. and we can create a pointer pointing to a struct variable.